 1. Maximum Variation Sampling

 This is also known as heterogeneous sampling.
-It is a purposive sampling technique that captures various perspectives of your study of interest.
+It is a purposive sampling technique that captures various customer perspectives of your study of interest.

 2. Homogeneous Sampling